Stereotypes of African Americans: Historical stereotypes

 Minstrel shows became a popular form of theater during the nineteenth century, which portrayed African Americans in stereotypical and often disparaging ways, some of the most common being that they are ignorant, lazy, buffoonish, superstitious, joyous, and musical.
-One of the most popular styles of minstrelsy was Blackface, where White performers burnt cork and later greasepaint or applied shoe polish to their skin with the objective of blackening it and exaggerating their lips, often wearing woolly wigs, gloves, tailcoats, or ragged clothes to give a mocking, racially prejudicial theatrical portrayal of African Americans.
+One of the most popular styles of minstrelsy was Blackface, where White performers used burnt cork and later greasepaint, or applied shoe polish to their skin to blacken it, also exaggerating their lips, and often wearing woolly wigs, gloves, tailcoats, or ragged clothes to give a mocking, racially prejudicial theatrical portrayal of African Americans.
 This performance helped introduce the use of racial slurs for African Americans, including "darky" and "coon".
+Blackface performers would often portray black people as lazy, ignorant, superstitious, having a high sex drive, cowardly and as thieves who are prone to thievery.

 The best-known stock character is Jim Crow, among several others, featured in innumerable stories, minstrel shows, and early films with racially prejudicial portrayals and messaging about African Americans.

+Black women and Black men were both stereotyped to be lascivious and their bodies were sexualized during the slavery era.
+African American men were stereotyped to be lascivious, sexual monsters who often preyed upon and lusted for white women.
+This stereotype justified the lynchings of Black men.

 Jim Crow

 The character Jim Crow was dressed in rags, battered hat, and torn shoes.
 The actor wore Blackface and impersonated a very nimble and irreverently witty black field hand.
-The character’s popular song was "Turn about and wheel about, and do just so.
+The character's popular song was "Turn about and wheel about, and do just so.
 And every time I turn about I Jump Jim Crow."